How to Use MailChimp with WordPress

 Click on Complete when you’re done.
 Next, you’ll have the option to connect your social media accounts to Mailchimp.
 This will enable you to share campaigns directly to certain platforms.

 You can complete this step or skip it for now.
-Either way, select Continue to complete the account setup process.
+Either way, select Continue to complete the account setup process in Mailchimp.

 Step 2: Create an Email List